louislam/uptime-kuma/CONTRIBUTING.md

 ## Project Styles

 I personally do not like something that requires so many configurations before you can finally start the app.
-The goal is to make the Uptime Kuma installation as easy as installing a mobile app.
+The goal is to make the Up_Or_Down installation as easy as installing a mobile app.

 - Easy to install for non-Docker users
   - no native build dependency is needed (for `x86_64`/`armv7`/`arm64`)